kubb-labs/kubb/docs/blog/tsBasedJSXEngine.md

 ---
 layout: doc

-title: Typescript JSX based template engine for code generation.
+title: TypeScript JSX based template engine for code generation.
 outline: deep
 ---

 Published: 2023-12-06

-# Typescript JSX based template engine for code generation.
+# TypeScript JSX based template engine for code generation.

 Since v2 `Kubb` has been starting to use JSX templates to create its generated code.
 Before we use template string but that was not always easy when you have a couple of if statements(not easy to read/understand) and it would also become harder to maintain in the future.
 Because of that we explored if it was possible to use JSX and React to create our generated code.
 As a front-end developer we use React on a daily base and to use JSX as a template engine would be really nice.